One of the more common errors we’ve seen WordPress users run into, especially on shared hosting, is the memory exhausted error.

 Consider upgrading your WordPress hosting if:

-- You’ve tried the previous solutions and the error persists.
+- You’ve tried the previous solutions, but the error persists.

 - Your website has significantly grown in traffic or content.